minkezhang/recipes/mains/char_siu.md

 [^2]: Sesame seed oil cuts the saltiness from the rest of the marinade.
 In the
       case the fermented tofu sauce is mostly sesame seed oil, this can be skipped
+[^3]: Check for enough water left on the bottom of the pan after each time in
+      the oven and refill when necessary.